-Another interesting point apparent from Figure 3 is there are also many folds and superfamilies that appear in one particular or only a few organisms.
-We explored the 25 worm-specific superfamilies, 48 and the unique superfamilies are available from the website at http://genecensus.org/ 20.
-Like the unique folds, many of the unique superfamilies are related to their specific lifestyle (e.g., the ones in Synecocystis are mostly related to photosynthesis, whereas pathogen bacteria often carry pathogenicity-related genes, such as the virally coded KP4 toxin in C. pneumoniae or the tetracycline repressor and a pollen allergen in M. tuberculosis).
-More generally, many of the unique folds and superfamilies are associated with atypical functions that, in most genomes, are not necessary or may be detrimental to other organisms.
-This is true almost by definition of functions associated with cell defense, because often the potency or specificity of a fold depends on its uniqueness.
+Another interesting point, apparent from Figure 3 is there are also many folds and superfamilies that appear in one particular or only a few organisms.
+We explored the 25 worm-specific superfamilies48 and the unique superfamilies are available from the website at http://bioinfo.mbb.yale.edu/genome/20.
+Like the unique folds, many of the unique superfamilies are related to their specific life-style, e.g. the ones in Synecocystis are mostly related to photosynthesis, whereas pathogen bacteria often carry pathogenicity-related genes, such as the virally coded KP4 toxin in C. pneumoniae or the tetracycline repressor and a pollen allergen in M.tuberculosis.
+More generally, many of the unique folds and superfamilies are associated with atypical functions that in most genomes are not necessary or may be detrimental other organism.
+This is true almost by definition of functions associated with cell defense, since often the potency or specificity of a fold depends on its uniqueness.

 Finally, we noted how the common folds tended to have a more regular and symmetrical structure than those not common.
-There are a number of reasons for this. (i) Symmetry is stable, economical, in a low-energy state, and cooperative.
-62 Thus, there is a higher chance that these are evolutionarily more favored.
-As such, it is more the rule than the exception for the protein structure universe. (ii) Fold symmetry in larger proteins may be due to duplication of simpler folds through evolutionary processes, providing more complex but symmetrical folds. $^{\hat{6}3,64}$ In particular, many of the current symmetric folds (e.g., the TIM barrel) could have evolved from homomultimers of simpler folds. (iii) Symmetry and regularity allow the creation of numerous but slightly different binding sites on a protein, enabling it to more readily act as a generic multifunctional scaffold than one with only a single place for a site.
+There are a number of reasons for this: (i) Symmetry is stable, economical, a low energy state and cooperative.
+62 Thus, there is higher chance that these are evolutionarily more favored.
+As such, it is more the rule than the exception with regard to the protein structure universe. (ii) Fold symmetry in larger proteins may be due to duplication of simpler folds through evolutionary processes, providing more complex but symmetrical folds. ^{63, 64}In particular, many of the current symmetric folds (e.g. the TIM barrel) could have evolved from homomultimers of simpler folds. (iii) Symmetry and regularity allow the creation of numerous but slightly different binding sites on a protein, enabling to more readily act as a generic multifunctional scaffold than one with only a single place for a site.

-Future Directions
+Future directions

-Our analysis is obviously performed with an incomplete list of domains, because we do not know all the protein folds.
+Our analysis is obviously done with an incomplete list of domains, as we do not know all the protein folds.
 However, our analysis foreshadows the large-scale views we will have in the future after the completion of large-scale structural genomics projects.
-It is worthwhile to enumerate here how our work may be related to many future structural genomics analyses.
+It is worthwhile to conclude here with an enumeration of the broad types of analysis structural genomics will make possible in the future and how our work here is related to them.